sharontherese/latin-mass-funeral/content/about-2.md

 As a librarian who is chronically unable to be relaxed about anything, much of my wedding planning involved accruing piles of research on Catholic wedding masses.
 This website is everything I found about Latin Mass weddings, plus a lot of extra (but related) content on traditional aspects of Catholicism.

 The critical stuff is in the [Rite of Marriage](https://www.latinmasswedding.com/rite-of-marriage/) and the [Wedding Mass](https://www.latinmasswedding.com/the-wedding-mass/).
 More information, from [rubrics ](https://www.latinmasswedding.com/resources/rubrics-for-the-wedding-mass/)to [roses](https://www.latinmasswedding.com/resources/flowers/), can be found under [Resources](https://www.latinmasswedding.com/resources/).
+Most pages have an "About" section at the top, to provide context.

 Any word in _italics_ can be found in the [Glossary](https://www.latinmasswedding.com/resources/glossary/).